bpucker/CoExpPhylo/README.md

 `--p` specifies the maximal p-value in the correlation calculation for genes to be considered.
 The default value is 0.05.

 `--numcut` specifies the maximal number of genes to consider in the co-expression analysis.
 Only these top sequences are analyzed in the next steps.
 The default value is 100.
 An increase of this number will substantially increase the run time.

+`--min_exp_cutoff` specifies the minimal combined expression of a any given gene to be considered in the co-expression analysis.
+Default: 30.

 `--cpu` specifies the number of cores for BLAST and other operations.
 The default value is 4.